Skullheadx/The-Traveling-Salesman-Problem/README.md

 (https://youtu.be/GiDsjIBOVoA)

 --------------------------------------------------------------------------------------------------------------
-TSP Problem Definition
+**TSP Problem Definition**

-If a salesman starts at a town and wants to travel to every other town only once, what is the shortest path he should take?
+_If a salesman starts at a town and wants to travel to every other town only once, what is the shortest path he should take such that he ends up in the town he started in?_

 Assuming that:
 1. Each town is connected by a direct edge